 Holographic Interference in Dichromate Gelatins

 While holographic interference lithography techniques have been commonly employed to produce corrugated gratings for DFB lasers, it is worth mentioning that there are also specialized interference techniques that produce layered systems.
 The holographic interference layering process has, to date, been demonstrated only in high-resolution dichromate gelatin (DCG) emulsions, but has been successfully used to create simple DFB lasers and defect DFB lasers by superposition of two interference patterns with overlapping band edges.
 In DCG systems, the layered structure results from the interference of a shorter wavelength writing laser, dye diffusion into the gelatin through a swelling process followed by dehydration and baking and sealing.
 Resulting refractive indices created by the interference were on the order of 1.41 to 1.5, requiring a large number of layers for a high quality reflection band.
 Interestingly, in Ref.
 [26], the final emulsion layer spacing is not uniform throughout, but is graded in thickness, i.e., the layer spacings are narrower on one side of the film than the other.
-Graded multilayers have been shown to result in a widening of the bandgap,20, and have recently been used to enable multiwavelength DFB laser arrays.
+Graded multilayers have been shown to result in a widening of the bandgap,20, and have recently been used to enable multi-wavelength DFB laser arrays.

 Block Co-Polymers